 Thresholds that are either outside the normal range of hearing or atypical for a type of hearing loss are considered to be abnormal.

 When thresholds are abnormal, more attention is needed in order to determine the best approach to managing the hearing loss and worker.

 There are times when test results are either incomplete, were not done according to the regulatory requirements, or do not represent the actual hearing ability of a worker.
 Invalid tests cannot be used to meet regulatory requirements and do not serve the purpose of identifying early stages of noise-induced hearing loss.
 Sometimes the test can be repeated to correct errors, either due to improper testing protocols or equipment malfunction.
 Other times a worker may need to be referred to an audiologist for more comprehensive testing.

-This page also includes links to State and Territory Regulators for specific local requirements
+This page also includes links to State and Territory Regulators for specific local requirements.

 Audiometric testing and assessment of audiograms should be carried out by competent persons in accordance with the procedures in AS/NZS 1269.4:2005 - Occupational noise management - Auditory assessment.
-Available from SAI Global

 IMPORTANT NOTE: This information is based on selected current national requirements.
-Other State or local requirements may be different.
+Other country or local requirements may be different.
 Always consult User Instructions and follow local laws and regulations.
 This website contains an overview of general information and should not be relied upon to make specific decisions.
 Reading this information does not certify proficiency in safety and health.
 Information is current as of the date of publication, and requirements can change in the future.
 This information should not be relied upon in isolation, as the content is often accompanied by additional and/or clarifying information.
 All applicable laws and regulations must be followed.